Advanced Diploma in Data Protection Law

 COURSE CONTENT AND DELIVERY

-Attendance in person will be required for registration and the first class on Tuesday 7 November 2017 and for the final round–table discussion session (NB dates to be confirmed).
+Attendance in person will be required for registration and the first class and for the final round–table discussion session (NB dates to be confirmed).

 Introduction to Data Protection Law (attendance in person required)